pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_message-actions.md

 12

 13@end

 ```

+---

 ## Remove message action

+##### Requires Message Persistence
+Enable Message Persistence for your key in the [Admin Portal](https://admin.pubnub.com/) (see [support article](https://support.pubnub.com/hc/en-us/articles/360051974791-How-do-I-enable-add-on-features-for-my-keys-)).

 Remove a previously added action from a published message.
 Response is empty.

 ### Method(s)

+Use this Objective-C method:

 ```
 `1- (void)removeMessageActionWithRequest:(PNRemoveMessageActionRequest *)request